Understanding your character's points (HP, XP, AP, GP, PP)

 AP (Action Points)

-Action Points are energy you need to use your powers.
+Action Points are the energy you need to use your powers.
 Each character has a max amount that they can have at any time.
-(Mages have the most; Warriors have the least.)
+Mages have the most; Guardians have the least.

 A small amount of AP regenerates naturally every day at midnight.
-But the Mages on your team can replenish AP for you with powers like Mana Transfer.
+But the Mages on your team can replenish AP for you with powers like Psionic Flare.
 Be sure to ask them for their help!